Exciting news: The Deskless Report 2022 has launched 🎉 Read it here!

 It’s also difficult to maintain timelines for collecting feedback from region to region, especially when you look at how fast each store, region, or floor supervisor works.
 If one store shares feedback two months prior to another store, then your team will likely delay making any meaningful change for at least two months.
 And if an organization is lacking standardized procedures across various regions, that leads to misaligned feedback.

-This same luxury isn’t extended to deskless employees.
+This isn’t true for frontlines.
 Whether they’re full or part-time employees, there are rarely opportunities granted for these front line workers to share feedback with store managers and corporate.

 The fastest way to request and collect feedback is no longer pen and paper (surprise, surprise!).
 For deskbound employees, there’s plenty of tech to harvest feedback beyond the meetings and reviews we mentioned above.
-With deskless workforces, it’s more tricky.
-Some organizations use digital communication platforms (like Nudge!) with a bring your own device (BYOD) policy.
-However, without these tools and policies in place, employees are no longer sharing feedback during work hours when their experiences and memories are fresh.
+With frontline workforces, it’s more tricky.
+Some organizations use digital communication platforms (like Axonify!) to connect teams and create a two-way communication channel between frontline workers and head office.
+Without these tools and policies in place, employees are no longer sharing feedback during work hours when their experiences and memories are fresh.

-Deskless worker industries have some of the highest turnover rates.
-With such high turnover rates, it’s important that feedback is actioned as soon as possible.
-But with larger deskless organizations with thousands – or even hundreds of thousands – of employees, it becomes harder and harder to not only collect feedback, but distil it down into actionable chunks of information.
+Frontline industries have some of the highest turnover rates.
+With such high risk of turnover, it’s important that organizations source and action feedback as soon as possible.
+But with larger frontline organizations with thousands—or even hundreds of thousands—of employees, it becomes harder and harder to not only collect employee feedback, but also act on feedback at scale

-For deskless organizations to thrive, two-way communication must occur frequently.
+For frontline organizations to thrive, two-way communication must occur frequently.
 Employees must be able to share feedback with head office, and organizations should facilitate safe spaces where feedback is encouraged.
 But that doesn’t mean it’s easy.
-It’s easy for deskless organizations to make feedback mistakes and come up against hurdles.
-However, it’s worthwhile to put the processes and tools in place to overcome these challenges in order to empower and engage your deskless workforce.
-More on that soon….
+It’s easy for frontline organizations to make feedback mistakes and come up against hurdles, especially when they’re struggling to scale up their processes to reflect their massive workforces.
+But with the right processes and tools in place to overcome these challenges, the results speak for themselves: empowered and engaged workers who are committed to sharing the valuable intel that can drive meaningful results at your organization.